 Our last stop of the day was the famous floating flower market – Bloemenmarkt.

-After all that wandering it was time for some food.
+After all that wandering and exploring it was time for some food.
 We headed to the Hard Rock Cafe for tea – something Mark has done everytime he has visited Amsterdam.
 Although it wouldn’t have been my first choice, the food, atmosphere, and view were very good.
 Fairly expensive but if you want something familiar it’s a good pick.

 All that was left was to finish a very busy day with a few drinks before bed.